Freelancing: Everything you need to know

 And lemme be real, I was BUMMED.

-So I applied and applied some more & still heard crickets…
+Back to the job market I go 🤠 So, I applied and applied some more and still heard crickets…

 They wanted to work with ME?

-Before that, I had never truly looked into the world of creative freelancing (ya know, because ya girl lovesss a consistent income LOL)
+Before that, I had never truly looked into the world of creative freelancing.
+Ya know, because ya girl lovesss a consistent income LOL.

-SO, here’s a few things I’ve learned along the way 👇
+Here’s a few things I’ve learned along the way 👇

 Honestly, everywhere!